Smithsonian Campus Master Plan – Phase 1

 - A team led by the New York City office of BIG (Bjarke Ingels Group) was selected as the master plan architect towards the end of 2012 and began working with the Smithsonian facilities staff and the Steering Committee in spring of 2013.

 - Much of 2013 was spent in analyzing the existing conditions of our buildings, interviewing key stakeholders throughout the Smithsonian, conducting surveys of visitors and exploring and testing initial planning options for their feasibility in meeting the Smithsonian’s diverse requirements.
 Research on the history of the buildings and gardens was initiated.
-This research will be compiled in a Cultural Landscape Report expected to be completed by spring 2015.
+This research was compiled in a Cultural Landscape Report completed in spring 2018.

 - In March 2014, the Steering Committee identified a planning direction for further development and presentation to a wider group of Smithsonian stakeholders including our Regents, National and individual Museum Boards and other key supporters.
 The plan received support from our internal stakeholders and the team continued to refine it, including developing a phasing and implementation plan and identifying a range of costs for the component projects.

 - In September 2014, Smithsonian Facilities staff met with representatives of District and Federal external agencies and neighbors, including the US Commission of Fine Arts, the National Planning Commission, the DC Offices of Planning and Transportation, the Department of Agriculture, GSA and National Park Service among others, to introduce them to the plan as a first step in the public phase of input to the plan.

 - The Smithsonian initiated the Section 106 review process with the DC Historic Preservation Officer and began planning the NEPA process with NCPC in Fall 2014.